jana-sourav/Keepit/README.md

 ✅ Create notes with a title and content
 ✅ Expandable text area for a smooth UX
 ✅ Delete notes when needed
 ✅ Responsive and clean design
-✅ Search bar to filter notes
-✅ Dark mode toggle (if implemented)
 ✅ Data is stored in MongoDB and persists on refresh

 ---